dull-bird/cv_debug_mate_cpp/README.md

 - Interactive 3D rotation, pan, and zoom
 - Powered by Three.js

+### 📈 1D Data Plotting
+- Visualize numeric vectors like `std::vector<int/float/double/uchar>` as 2D line plots
+- **Auto 1D Mat Detection**: Automatically recognizes single-channel `1xN` or `Nx1` `cv::Mat` as 1D data for plotting
+- **Custom X-Axis**: Choose between "Index" or any other compatible 1D variable in scope as the X-axis coordinate
+- **Interactive Plotting**: Supports rectangle zoom (Zoom to Rectangle), panning, and one-click reset (Home)
+- **Data Tracking**: Mouse hover automatically snaps to the nearest data point and displays precise X-Y coordinates
+- **Export Data**: Save the current plot as a PNG image or export raw X-Y data to a CSV file

 ### 🔍 CV DebugMate Panel
 - **Automatic Variable Collection**: Automatically detects all visualizable OpenCV variables in the current stack frame.
 - **Dedicated Sidebar View**: A new view in the Debug sidebar for quick access to all Mat and Point Cloud variables.